ajmalkurnia/deeplearning-text-playground/README.md

 There is jupyter notebook available for each task (so far only classification) that both provides detailed explanation of the usage

 ## Data
-For each task, there are several dataset that used for evaluation in indonesian and english
+There are parser for several dataset for each tasks.
+Results and configurations will be added later

 ### Classification